-- 5.1 Screening identified likely significant effects for the following policies alone: - V1 Spatial strategy for sustainable communities (Dorset Heaths SACs/SPA/Ramsar); - H1 Local housing requirement (Dorset Heaths SACs/SPA/Ramsar); - H2 The housing land supply (Dorset Heaths SACs/SPA/Ramsar); - H4 Moreton Station/Redbridge Pit (Dorset Heaths SACs/SPA/Ramsar); - H5 Wool (Dorset Heaths SACs/SPA/Ramsar); - H6 Lytchett Matravers (Dorset Heaths SACs/SPA/Ramsar); - H7 Upton (Dorset Heaths SACs/SPA/Ramsar); - I5 Morden Park SANG and holiday park (Dorset Heaths SACs/SPA/Ramsar). - 5.2 Screening identified likely significant effects for the following policies in-combination with other elements of plan and other plans/projects: - H8 Small sites next to existing settlements (Dorset Heaths SACs/SPA/Ramsar); - EE1 Employment land supply (Dorset Heaths SACs/SPA/Ramsar).
+- 5.1 Screening identified likely significant effects for the following policies alone: - V1 Spatial strategy for sustainable communities (Dorset Heaths SACs/SPA/Ramsar); - H1 Local housing requirement (Dorset Heaths SACs/SPA/Ramsar); - H2 The housing land supply (Dorset Heaths SACs/SPA/Ramsar); - H4 Moreton Station/Redbridge Pit (Dorset Heaths SACs/SPA/Ramsar); - H5 Wool (Dorset Heaths SACs/SPA/Ramsar); - H6 Lytchett Matravers (Dorset Heaths SACs/SPA/Ramsar); - H7 Upton (Dorset Heaths SACs/SPA/Ramsar); - • - 5.2 Screening identified likely significant effects for the following policies in-combination with other elements of plan and other plans/projects: - H8 Small sites next to existing settlements (Dorset Heaths SACs/SPA/Ramsar); - EE1 Employment land supply (Dorset Heaths SACs/SPA/Ramsar). - 5.3 Screening did not take into account mitigation measures, which are set out in - E7 Conservation of protected sites; - E8 Dorset Heathlands; - I5 Morden Park SANG (Dorset Heaths SACs/SPA/Ramsar).

-- 5.3 Urban effects relate to issues where development is close to the European site boundary and is an umbrella term relating to impacts such as light, noise, cat predation, fly tipping, spread of invasive species (e.g. from gardens and garden waste) and vandalism.
+- 5.4 Urban effects relate to issues where development is close to the European site boundary and is an umbrella term relating to impacts such as light, noise, cat predation, fly tipping, spread of invasive species (e.g. from gardens and garden waste) and vandalism.
 Most heathland sites have a legal right of public access and the heaths draw visitors for a range of activities.
 Recreation use is associated with impacts such as disturbance, trampling and contamination.
-Heaths are also vulnerable to fires, which can be triggered by recreation use (barbeques etc.), as well as arson and from adjacent land (e.g. gardens). - 5.4 The general (global) impacts of development on wildlife sites are well documented (e.g. Mcdonald, Kareiva & Forman 2008; Mcdonald et al. 2009).
+Heaths are also vulnerable to fires, which can be triggered by recreation use (barbeques etc.), as well as arson and from adjacent land (e.g. gardens). - 5.5 The general (global) impacts of development on wildlife sites are well documented (e.g. Mcdonald, Kareiva & Forman 2008; Mcdonald et al. 2009).
 The impacts of urban development on heathlands in the UK have been the subject of a range of studies and have been reviewed by Haskins (2000) and Underhill-Day (2005).
 Studies using data from multiple heathland sites have shown reduced densities of nightjars (Liley & Clarke 2003; Liley et al. 2006) and woodlarks (Mallord 2005) on sites with higher levels of surrounding urban development, in other words, heaths with more houses around them support fewer birds.
 Studies of fire incidence have shown that heathland sites with high levels of housing within 500m of the site boundary have a higher fire incidence (Kirby & Tantram, 1999).
 These studies provide strong evidence that surrounding urban development has a negative effect on the European site interest.